 Gluten-Free Pumpkin Bread with Honey and Maple

-Fragrant nutmeg, ginger and cinnamon will scent the kitchen while your loaf of this pumpkin bread is baking.
+Fragrant nutmeg, ginger and cinnamon will scent the kitchen while your loaf of this gluten-free pumpkin bread is baking.
 Your nose will be happy, then your mouth even happier when you taste the cake-like texture with raisins and pecans in each bite.

 On a table with a Thanksgiving spread, these will compete well, even when pumpkin pie is next to it.
 It will also disappear quickly in December…in fact, this is a good year-round recipe.
 It’s just especially good during the holidays!